SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Patterns.rst

 elements.
 Because patterns represent the structure of a value rather than any one particular value, you can match them with a variety of values.
 For instance, the pattern ``(x, y)`` matches the tuple ``(1, 2)`` and any other two-element tuple.
-In addition matching a pattern with a value, you can extract part or all of a composite value and bind each part to a constant or variable name.
+In addition to matching a pattern with a value, you can extract part or all of a composite value and bind each part to a constant or variable name.